F4HTB/Universal_HamRadio_Remote_Mini_SA818/README.md

 ```
 ./start.sh
 ```
-Start.sh include some tricks for GPIO and alsamixer configuration for orangie pi zero.
+start.sh include some tricks for GPIO and alsamixer configuration for orangie pi zero.

 Got to https://your_ip:8888